Josh-XT/Josh-XT/README.md

 ## Windows 10 VM

-Use Boxes (Gnome Virtual Machine software) to create a new Windows 10 VM with 4 CPUs, 16GB RAM, and 150GB.
+Use Boxes (Gnome Virtual Machine software) to create a new Windows 10 VM with 16GB RAM and 150GB storage.

 ## Run-After-Reimage.ps1 Script for Windows 10 VM